Employee

 The hospitality industry is facing a major staff shortage.
 At the same time, many people are on the sidelines: jobseekers, lateral entrants, young people and (early) retirees.
 The Hospitality Hub Serve project aims to enthuse these groups about a job in the hospitality industry in an accessible way.

-Inspired by the successful Flemish project De Kust Serveert, Hospitality Hub Schouwen-Duiveland is betting on short, hands-on training.
-The aim is to increase intake and help companies find new staff.
-Cooperation between entrepreneurs, education and government creates a network that not only educates, but also offers job opportunities.
+Inspired by the successful Flemish project De Kust Serveert, Hospitality Hub Schouwen-Duiveland is betting on a short, practical training course for the hospitality sector.
+The aim of this course is to increase the influx of new talent and support entrepreneurs in finding suitable staff.
+Close cooperation between entrepreneurs, education and government creates a strong network that not only trains, but actually offers participants job prospects.

 Young people, lateral entrants, jobseekers, career switchers and (early) retirees.